saltastroops/pytest-pymysql-autorecord/docs/quickstart.md

 Hence, there may be a point in testing against "real" data.
 This works fine while testing on your own machine with access to the real database.
 But the moment you want to run tests on, say, GitHub, you run into a snag.
 From a security point of view, GitHub shouldn't have access to your database.

-One way to solve the issue would be to use a local CI/CD pipeline, such as setting up a workflow o Jenkins.
+One way to solve the issue would be to use a local CI/CD pipeline, such as setting up a workflow on Jenkins.
 Another option would be to disable such tests when run on GitHub, which would fly against the idea of Continuous Integration.

 pytest-pymysql-snapshot-mock offers another way out of the dilemma, which is inspired by snapshot testing and by HTTP request interception.
 This plugin stores data returned by the database, and subsequently uses the stored data for mocking.
 You get the best of both world: You have the benefit of testing against real-world data, but you don't need the database when running tests on a remote server.